-- If the host building has overhanging balconies, these may be incorporated, provided acceptable levels of daylight/ sunlight and outlook are achieved. - Where the host building has no overhanging balconies, new ones must not project over the building line.
-Inset or ribbon balconies allow for high-quality private amenity space.
+- If the host building has overhanging balconies, these may be incorporated, provided acceptable levels of daylight/ sunlight and outlook are achieved. - Where the host building has no overhanging balconies, new ones should not project over the building line.
+Inset balconies allow for private amenity space to be integrated without compromising building lines.